-Note that for the local filesystem storage (only) you can omit the scheme if you specify an absolute path like /tmp/ export.csv.
-This only works on Unix systems though.
+Note that for the local filesystem storage (only) you can omit the scheme if you specify an absolute path like /tmp/ export.csv (Unix systems only).
+Alternatively you can also use a pathlib.Path object.

 FTP

 The feeds are stored in a FTP server.